 The aide asked Mr. Warring if he could tell him anything about Robert’s parents.
 Mr. Warring said, ” His parents are tenant farmers, ordinary Black people; maybe you could contact them and see if they could come.”

 The general’s representative hung up the phone and immediately called back.
 He said to Mr. Warring, “Did you say they were Black?”
 Warring responded, “Yes, his mother and father are very dark.”
 The aide felt that this might change the situation.
-When he reported back to General Devers, the general said, “It did not matter whether or not Robert was Black, what mattered was that he had given his life for his country.”
+When he reported back to General Devers, the general said, “It does not matter whether or not Robert was Black, what mattered was that he had given his life for his country.”

 General Devers had this letter sent to the parents of Pvt.
 Robert H. Brooks.